 Requirements are Subject to Change

-Becuase nurse assistants are required to lift, move and transfer patients, stand for long period of times, possess certain fine motor skills and sufficient visual acuity to care for patients, additional physical capabilities are required for entrance into the program.
-Applicants considering a career in health care may be exposed to infectious diseases during their course of study and in subsequent employment in the field and are likely to work in situations where exposure to infectious disease is possible.
+Because nurse assistants are required to lift, move, and transfer patients; stand for long period of times; possess certain fine motor skills; and sufficient visual acuity to care for patients, additional physical capabilities are required for entrance into the program.
+Applicants considering a career in health care may be exposed to infectious diseases during their course of study and in subsequent employment in the field, and are likely to work in situations where exposure to infectious disease is possible.
 Persons should not become health care workers unless they recognize and accept this risk.
 Proper education and strict adherence to well established infection-control guidelines can reduce the risk to a minimum.
 Thorough education in infection control procedures is an important part of the program of study.

-Early recognition of sensitization to natural rubber latex (NRL) is crucial to prevent the occurrence of life-threatening reactions in sensitized healthcare workers.
-The Nursing Faculty strongly advise that students sensitized or allergic to latex consult a physician for guidance on the merits of continuing in a health care career.
+NOTE: Early recognition of sensitization to natural rubber latex (NRL) is crucial to prevent the occurrence of life-threatening reactions in sensitized health care workers.
+Nursing faculty strongly advise that students sensitized or allergic to latex consult a physician for guidance on the merits of continuing in a health care career.
 NRL sensitized students who choose to continue in the nursing program must notify the program director/coordinator upon admission.

-Upon completion of the course and two tests, the knowledge and clinical skills test, an applicant is issued a certification by Prometric which allows the applicant to work as a CNA for two years.
+Upon successful completion of the course and two tests, the knowledge and clinical skills test, an applicant is issued a certification by Prometric.
+The certification allows the applicant to work as a CNA for a two year period.